Centre for Human Evolution, Adaptation and Disease

 Working closely with experimental scientists, nutritional ecologists, evolutionary biologists and clinicians, we focus especially on the ways in which the organism responds to its nutritional developmental environment and problems that may arise when the organism predicts a nutritionally scarce future yet later finds itself in a world of abundant and energy-rich foods.
 This phenomenon is thought to be a major cause of the current obesity epidemic and the resulting high prevalence of diabetes mellitus type 2 and heart disease.

-Our research is funded by the National Research Centre for Growth and Development, the RSNZ Marsden Fund Grant and the Health Research Council of New Zealand International Investment Opportunities Fund.
+Our research is funded by Gravida, the RSNZ Marsden Fund Grant and the Health Research Council of New Zealand International Investment Opportunities Fund.